 I cut both boards together so the frame would be straight and square.

-Finally after the frame was attached and adhesives dried, I took the whole thing outside for a final leveling sand.
+Finally, after the frame was attached and the adhesives dried, I took the whole thing outside for a final levelling sand.

 The next thing I did was to apply 3 layers of Satin Polyurethane to the ribs.
 I also applied – what I thought was sufficient – one layer inside the pockets.